-These include how your salespeople will differentiate your company from the hundreds of competitors calling on the same targets, creating a unique value proposition so that their sales team has something to offer, specific sales processes with accountability, coaching and sales management, and a solid compensation program to mention some of the most important.
+These include how your salespeople will differentiate your company from the hundreds of competitors calling on the same targets; creating a unique value proposition so that their sales team has something to offer; specific sales processes with accountability; coaching and sales management; and a solid compensation program to mention some of the most important.

-Still, the heart of any sales program and a restorer's ability to drive the growth of their own business rests on its ability to hire qualified salespeople reps.
+Still, the heart of any sales program and a restorer's ability to drive the growth of their own business rests on its ability to hire qualified salespeople.

 Hiring and keeping high-performance salespeople that will drive the growth of your restoration company can't be approached the same way you tackle hiring for other positions.
-Doing so almost guarantees that you'll be looking for a replacement in less than two years (or much sooner!).